ajlee21/ZIKV_diagnostic-/README.md

 				Add column called "Number of diagnostic sites in 15-mer": is the number of diagnostic sites in the 15mer if the 15mer contains less than 3 sites or the number of surface exposed sites is less than 6
 				Add column called "Number of surface exposed sites in 15-mer (overlap)": is the number of surface sites in the 15mer if the 15mer contains at least 3 sites and the number of surface exposed sites is at least 6
 				Add column called "Number of surface exposed sites in 15-mer": is the number of surface sites in the 15mer if the 15mer contains less than 3 sites or the number of surface exposed sites is less than 6

-				These columns (C through F) are used to create the bar plot

-		Similarly for Surf_overlay_diag_NS1.xlsx and Surf_overlay_diag_allTaxa (allTaxa looks for shared surface diagnostic peptides that have at least 1 diagnostic site and at least surface exposed sites)
+				*These columns are used to create the bar plot Similarly for Surf_overlay_diag_NS1.xlsx and Surf_overlay_diag_allTaxa (allTaxa looks for shared surface diagnostic peptides that have at least 1 diagnostic site and at least surface exposed sites)